Naval Reactors: History

-Within seven years of its inception, the organization had moved from almost nothing to putting into operation the nation's first power reactor in an astounding engineering achievement.
+Within seven years of its inception, the organization had constructed the nation's first power reactor.
 The following four years would see three more nuclear submarines and two reactor plant prototypes operating and another seven ships and two prototypes being built.
 To date, more reactors have been built and safely operated by the NR program than any other US program.

 The office was originally a joint activity of the U.S. Atomic Energy Commission (AEC) and the U.S. Navy's Bureau of Ships.
 When the AEC was abolished, Naval Reactors became a joint effort of the Navy and the Energy Research and Development Administration, which partly replaced the AEC.
 In 1977, ERDA was combined with the Federal Energy Administration to form the U.S. Department of Energy.
 On the Navy side of the organization, the Bureau of Ships has transitioned since the 1950s to become the Naval Sea Systems Command (NAVSEA), within which NR is Code 08, usually abbreviated NAVSEA 08 or SEA 08.

 Admiral Rickover parlayed an impressive personal publicity effort and intensive links with the United States Congress into an unprecedented tenure as head of Naval Reactors whereby he could not be relieved by conventional military procedures.
 He was promoted, partially as a result of Congressional involvement, until he reached the rank of full Admiral and held the position for over 30 years from 1949 to February 1, 1982 (when he was retired).

 The history of nuclear propulsion and Rickover's influence and involvement is substantial.
 Due to the importance and impact of nuclear power, the AEC commissioned the creation of two related historical records to capture important facts of both naval nuclear propulsion and the Shippingport commercial reactor.
 Both of these official documents necessarily contain a good deal of information on Rickover's choices, methods and technical philosophy in the development of practical nuclear power, but are not biographies.
 While Rickover cooperated to provide real-time access to facilities, people and records, according to the authors he did not edit; Rickover was in-fact deceased before the second document was completed.
 These are: (1) Nuclear Navy, 1946-1962 by AEC staff historians Richard G. Hewlett and Francis Duncan, and (2) Rickover and the Nuclear Navy: The Discipline of Technology by Francis Duncan.
 The AEC makes both of these documents directly available to the public in digital form.